FCC to probe false ballistic missile alert that terrified Hawaiians

 The Federal Communications Commission chairman said that his agency planned to investigate the false ballistic missile warning that terrified residents of Hawaii on Saturday morning.

+"We have been in close contact with federal and state officials, gathering the facts about how this false alert was issued," FCC Chairman Ajit Pai said on Sunday.
+"Based on the information we have collected so far, it appears that the government of Hawaii did not have reasonable safeguards or process controls in place to prevent the transmission of a false alert."

-The high-stakes alert error came just days after FCC Chairman Ajit Pai on Tuesday announced an upgrade and expansion of the same wireless emergency alert system that awoke many Hawaiians on Saturday.
+The high-stakes alert error came just days after Pai on Tuesday announced an upgrade and expansion of the same wireless emergency alert system that awoke many of those in Hawaii on Saturday.

 “Wireless emergency alerts (WEA) are one of several key tools to warn the public of imminent danger when disaster strikes,” Pai said in a statement on Tuesday.
 “That’s why the Commission has been working hard to make them more effective.”